KosinskiLab/AlphaPulldown/example_2.md

 ### Running on a computer cluster in parallel

 On a compute cluster, you may want to run all jobs in parallel as a [job array](https://slurm.schedmd.com/job_array.html).
-For example, on SLURM queuing system at EMBL we could use:
+For example, on SLURM queuing system at EMBL we could use the following ```run_multimer_jobs_SLURM.sh``` sbatch script:

 ```bash
 #!/bin/bash